Trump to meet with airline CEOs on Qatar flights

 WASHINGTON (Reuters) - U.S. President Donald Trump planned to meet on Thursday with the chief executives of major American airlines and Qatar Airways to discuss their accusations that subsidies by Qatar and United Arab Emirates are costing jobs in the United States.

 The 3:30 p.m.
-EDT (1930 GMT) meeting between Trump and the CEOs of American Airlines, United Airlines, JetBlue Airways Corp, FedEx Corp, Atlas Air and Qatar will also include Vice President Mike Pence, the White House said.
+EDT (1930 GMT) meeting between Trump and the CEOs of American Airlines (AAL.O), United Airlines (UAL.O), JetBlue Airways Corp (JBLU.O), FedEx Corp (FDX.N), Atlas Air (AAWW.O) and Qatar will also include Vice President Mike Pence, the White House said.

-Since 2015 the largest U.S carriers - Delta Air Lines, American and United Airlines - have argued their Gulf rivals are being unfairly subsidized by their governments, distorting competition and costing U.S. jobs - something the Gulf carriers deny.
+Since 2015 the largest U.S carriers - Delta Air Lines (DAL.N), American and United Airlines - have argued their Gulf rivals are being unfairly subsidized by their governments, distorting competition and costing U.S. jobs - something the Gulf carriers deny.

 The CEOs of JetBlue, FedEx and Atlas Air have warned that restricting the rights of Qatar Airways could lead to retaliation against U.S. carriers.